olcaar/Block-Breaker/README.md

 ## Instructions

-Use the mouse to move the paddle.
+Use the mouse to move the paddle and left click to release the ball.
 Have fun!

 ## --------------------------------------------------------